PHILIPPIANS

 What is the most important thing in life?
 If it is possessions, then what will happen at the end of life?
 Like Paul states here, the most important thing is to have Jesus Christ and knowing Him as Lord.
 My (our) mind must dwell on this more.
 (DRM 7/8/08)

-3:9 and may be found in Him, not having a righteousness of my own derived from the Law, but that which is through faith in Christ, . . .
+3:9 and may be found in Him, not having a righteousness of my own derived from the Law, but that which is through faith in Christ, the righteousness which comes from God on the basis of faith, . . .

 This answers the following question: {What values do I place upon my relationship with Christ?} Knowing and trusting in Jesus is the most important part of my faith.
 Without Jesus I would be a person full of fear during these times of terror.
 My confidence in Him has to be eternal.
 (DRM 9/22/01)